 PADM-GP 4503, Introduction to Data Analytics for Public Policy, Administration, and Management

-Quantitative Track students must complete 3 credits from:
+Quantitative Track students also complete 3 credits from:

 PADM-GP 2505, Applied Data Analytics for Public Policy